Fullmetal235/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Database is a type of database structure ans SQL is the language used to navigate that structure.

 - [ ] Why do tables need a `primary key`?

+To uniquely identify the data set so it may be consistently queried.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A relation table between them that holds a PK and two FK's, the FK's are the PK's of the two Many to Many tables.

 ## Minimum Viable Product